whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Deepest Revolution.md

 To have a way of life where respect is normalized instead of abuse, with true freedom, and with leaders who actually serve the people, only one path will accomplish these goals: _The Deepest Revolution_.

+### Non-Predatory Leadership is Unstable in Unhealthy Cultures

+[xxx-add: condense this section into a paragraph, and integrate it somewhere]

+Of course, not all authority figures engage in predatory behavior or serve the rich.
+Some leaders, such as Jacobo Árbenz in Guatemala or Salvador Allende in Chile implemented policies that benefited the poor at the expense of the rich.
+And both were killed in coups by high-ranking military and business officials.

+Why is it so hard in unhealthy cultures to elect leaders who actually serve all the people, including the poor?
+And why are they so quickly killed, corrupted, or replaced when they do get to power?

+In healthy cultures, when everyone stands for what's right and generosity is the norm, the people wouldn't tolerate a selfish leader, and selfish leaders are quickly replaced.

+When people become obedient and do not stand for what's right in unhealthy cultures, the economy rewards selfishness so that there are a few rich and many poor.
+In unhealthy cultures, the rich never tolerate generous leaders who might threaten their wealth and privilege, and so the rich overthrow generous leaders.

+This shows that _healthy and unhealthy cultures are both stable_, meaning they can maintain their way of life indefinitely.
+Each type of society will choose leaders that maintain their way of life.
+Only by creating a healthy culture where everyone stands for what's right can a nation have servant-leaders who actually serve the people.

 ### The Deepest Revolution

 In shallow revolutions, people overthrow their ruling class only to install new rulers.
 The ideologies might change, but the exploitation remains, and the lives of most people don't change much.